Evaṁ me sutaṁ—ekaṁ samayaṁ bhagavā kāsīsu cārikaṁ carati mahatā bhikkhusaṅghena saddhiṁ. Tatra kho bhagavā bhikkhū āmantesi:

 “Bhikkhus, because this has been known, seen, understood, realized, and contacted by me through wisdom: ‘Here, for some person, experiencing such a neither-painful-nor-pleasant feeling, unwholesome states diminish and wholesome states increase,’ therefore I say, ‘Dwell experiencing such a neither-painful-nor-pleasant feeling.’

-Bhikkhus, I do not say to all bhikkhus, 'You must act with diligence'; nor do I say to all bhikkhus, 'You must not act with diligence.'
-Bhikkhus, those bhikkhus who are arahants, whose taints are exhausted, who have lived the spiritual life, done what had to be done, laid down the burden, reached the true goal, exhausted the fetters of existence, and are completely liberated through final knowledge, I do not say to such bhikkhus, 'You must act with diligence.'
+Bhikkhus, I do not say to all bhikkhus, ‘You must act with diligence’; nor do I say to all bhikkhus, ‘You must not act with diligence.’
+Bhikkhus, those bhikkhus who are arahants, |whose mental defilements have ended::who is awakened through the complete exhaustion of the mental effluents, taints [khīṇāsava]|, who have fulfilled the spiritual life, who have done what had to be done, having put down the burden, having achieved the highest goal, |having exhausted the fetter of existence::who has worn away the bonds of continued conditional existence, i.e. the karmically conditioned mode of being that leads to future rebirth [parikkhīṇabhavasaṃyojana]|, and having been liberated through complete comprehension, I do not say to such bhikkhus, ‘You must act with diligence.’
 Why is that?
 Because their diligence has been accomplished.
 They are incapable of negligence.

-But, bhikkhus, those bhikkhus who are trainees, not yet attained to their goal, but who are striving for the unsurpassed safety from bondage, to such bhikkhus I say, 'You must act with diligence.'
+But, bhikkhus, those bhikkhus who are trainees, not yet attained to their goal, but who are striving for the unsurpassed safety from bondage, to such bhikkhus I say, ‘You must act with diligence.’
 Why is that?
-Because, bhikkhus, it is possible that by resorting to appropriate dwelling places, associating with good friends, and balancing their faculties, those venerable ones might realize here and now the highest culmination of the spiritual life for which clansmen rightly go forth from the household life into homelessness, and having realized it with their own direct knowing, they might dwell in it.
-Seeing the fruit of diligence for these bhikkhus, I say, 'You must act with diligence.'"
+Because, bhikkhus, it is possible that by resorting to appropriate dwelling places, associating with good friends, and balancing their faculties, those venerable ones might realize here and now the highest culmination of the spiritual life for which clansmen rightly go forth from the household life into homelessness, and having realized it with their own directly knowing, they might dwell in it.
+Seeing the fruit of diligence for these bhikkhus, I say, ‘You must act with diligence.’”

 Seven Kinds of Persons